Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-For information on voyages made in between those noted below, please see the documents received from the National Archives of Norway and Hague's Voyage Record above.
+For information on voyages made prior to and in between those noted below, please see the document received from the National Archives of Norway and A. Hague's Voyage Record above.

-Soløy is listed in Convoy SL 46, which left Freetown on Sept.
+With a cargo of rice, Soløy is listed in Convoy SL 46, which left Freetown on Sept.
 3-1940 and arrived Liverpool on the 23rd.
-However, Soløy did not sail to the U.K.; according to the archive document, she headed to Cadiz, later proceeding to Durban, via Gibraltar.
-Touraine is also listed in this convoy, but there's some disagreement as to whether this was the French or the Norwegian ship by this name - as can be seen when following the link to this convoy in the above table, A. Hague says it was the French Touraine, but this is incorrect.
+According to the archive document, Soløy headed to Cadiz, later proceeding to Durban, where she remained for over a month.
+Touraine is also listed, but there's some disagreement as to whether this was the French or the Norwegian ship by this name.
+As can be seen when following the link to this convoy in the table above, A. Hague says it was the French Touraine, but this is incorrect (he has also included Rinda in this convoy).

 At the beginning of 1941 we find Soløy with a cargo of iron ore in station 13 of Convoy SL 63, which left Freetown on Jan.
 20 and arrived Liverpool on Febr.
 9; Soløy arrived Oban on the 10th.
 See also Bur and Havsten.
-The following month, she's listed, together with Ingertre and Jenny, in Convoy OB 300, originating in Liverpool on March 20, dispersed on the 26th (Ranja and Taurus were scheduled, but did not sail, though according to A. Hague, Ranja did sail.
-On the other hand, he has not included Soløy in this convoy).
+The following month, she's listed, together with Ingertre and Jenny, in Convoy OB 300, originating in Liverpool on March 20, dispersed on the 26th.
+Ranja and Taurus were scheduled, but did not sail (though A. Hague claims that Ranja did join, but returned.
+However, he has not included Soløy in this convoy; again, see the links provided in the Voyage Record above for more info on the 2 convoys mentioned here).
 Soløy's destination is given as Buenos Aires, where she arrived on Apr.
 22, having started out from Loch Ewe on March 22, according to the archive document.
-Again, see the links provided in the above Voyage Record for more info on the 2 convoys mentioned here.

 Final Fate - 1941:

-Having made voyages to La Plata, Rosario and Trinidad, Soløy proceeded to Bermuda, with arrival June 9.
+Having made voyages to La Plata, Rosario and Trinidad (again, see the archive document), Soløy proceeded to Bermuda, with arrival June 9-1941.
 She departed Bermuda again for Hull on June 14 with 7880 tons of wheat from La Plata, joining the Bermuda portion of Convoy HX 133.

 Water was pouring into the tunnel, and due to the water pressure the 1st engineer, who was alone, was unable to close the tunnel door.
 She immediately started to sink, and was gone within 15 minutes.